MrakDun-desu/BlockstackerDocs/Rules customization/Randomizers.md

 It will be also called automatically after loading up your script to initialize the random state before asking for next piece the first time.

-If you won't use the seed set by this function in your random number generation or don't generate numbers deterministically, the games with your randomizer will not be replayable by Blockstacker.
+If you won't use the seed set by this function in your random number generation or don't generate numbers deterministically, the games with your randomizer will not be replayable by UStacker.

 ### Returning the functions